 Jun 28, 2017Susan SpiegelComments Off on Should we tap the brakes on slow-growth chicken?Consumers advocating the use of slow-growth chickens mistakenly assume these birds have better welfare conditions, said Terrence O’Keefe, editor and content director, Watt AgNet.

 Apr 26, 2017PHT EditorComments Off on IBDV: Management obstacles and optionsBy Daral J. Jackwood, PhD Professor, Department of Veterinary Preventive Medicine Food Animal Health Research Program Ohio Agricultural Research and Development Center The Ohio State University

-Mar 02, 2017PHT EditorComments Off on Lasalocid in broilers: What’s behind its resurgence?Developing a long-term strategy for managing coccidiosis in broilers is more critical today than ever before — not just to preserve the efficacy of our remaining medications, but also to keep...
+Jan 02, 2017PHT EditorComments Off on Understanding lasalocid: Veterinarian offers tips for getting the most from this proven anticoccidialDeveloping a long-term strategy for managing coccidiosis in broilers is more critical today than ever before — not just to preserve the efficacy of our remaining medications, but also to keep...

 Sep 07, 2016PHT EditorComments Off on Solving the mystery of gangrenous dermatitis in broilersBy Philip A. Stayer, DVM Corporate Veterinarian Sanderson Farms, Inc.

-Jul 13, 2015PoultryComments Off on Pathogens on farm and in processing relatedSalmonella and Campylobacter prevalence and loads on the farm are significantly associated with prevalence and loads of the same pathogens at processing.
+Jul 13, 2015wpengineComments Off on Pathogens on farm and in processing relatedSalmonella and Campylobacter prevalence and loads on the farm are significantly associated with prevalence and loads of the same pathogens at processing.

 May 28, 2015PHT EditorComments Off on What’s causing ‘woody breast’ in poultry?A condition known as “woody breast” is puzzling US poultry scientists investigating why breast-muscle tissue from some broiler flocks is hard and tough instead of tender and juicy.